-Prostate cancer (PCa) is the most commonly diagnosed malignancy and the second leading cause of cancer-related death in males in Western countries, including Denmark, where approx. 4000 men are diagnosed every year.
+Prostate cancer (PC) is the most commonly diagnosed malignancy and the second leading cause of cancer-related death in males in Western countries, including in Denmark where approximately 4500 men are diagnosed every year.

 Aim of Research